grimme-lab/xtb_docs/source/dev_python.rst

    PreconFIRE:  18  09:28:10     -441.656933       0.0242       0.0212
    Final energy:   eV, Eh -441.65702130913525 -16.230596299418206

-The final geometry can be found in ``xtbopt.POSCAR`` and can be viewed with *e.g.*
+The final geometry can be found in ``xtbopt.poscar`` and can be viewed with *e.g.*

 .. code:: bash

-   > ase gui xtbopt.POSCAR
+   > ase gui xtbopt.poscar

-The optimization log is kept in a ``pickle`` trajectory and can also be viewed with the ``ase gui``.
+The optimization log is kept in a trajectory and can also be viewed with the ``ase gui``.